 Castor and jequirity beans

-Jequirity beans contain abrin, a related and more potent toxin than ricin.
-They can cause death after swallowing.
+Jequirity beans contain abrin, a related and even more potent toxin than ricin.
+The beans can be fatal if swallowed.
 Children can die after chewing only one bean.

 Oleander, foxglove, and lily of the valley